Laurens1234/dune-imperium-ix-immo-winrates/README.md

 leader_percentage.py analysis the data.

-dataset.txt only contains data for up to game 471
+dataset.txt only contains data for up to game 634

-Resubmits up to this game have been manually removed from dataset.txt
+Resubmits up to this game have been manually removed from dataset.txt until 634